 Travel to Bordeaux from Madrid from $35 (€30) with Omio’s bus partners Alsa, FlixBus and BlaBlaCar Bus!
 You can find the best schedules and tickets when comparing and booking the most convenient journey for you.

 Alsa is the main bus company in Spain, a subsidiary of the UK bus company National Express.
 Alsa offers a wide variety of national and international routes and transports more than 300 million passengers every year.
 Apart from the Standard fare, Alsa provides ticket types like Minimum, Reduced and Flexible fares on select routes for those looking to save money on bus journeys.
 While most travelers don’t mind traveling on normal buses with basic services like bathrooms, free WiFi, footrests and onboard entertainment, some others may want to check out Alsa’s deluxe buses like the Alsa Supra, Alsa Eurobus and Alsa Premium, which provide more luxurious amenities on specific routes.

-There are a few bus stations in Madrid to start your route from including Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Estación de Moncloa and Madrid, Méndez Álvaro - Terminal.
-In Bordeaux you have a few bus station options to choose from for your arrival including Bordeaux, Gare Saint Jean, Bordeaux, Quai de Paludate (Parkplatz) and Bordeaux, Avenue Salvador Allende (Floirac Dravemont).
+When departing from Madrid, you have various bus station options to start your route from including Madrid, Estación Sur/Gare routière Méndez Alvaro - 83, Madrid, Aeropuerto Barajas T4 and Madrid, Estación Sur de Autobuses.
+When arriving in Bordeaux, you can end your route in bus stations like Bordeaux, Gare Saint Jean, Bordeaux, Rue des Terres de Bordes and Bordeaux, Avenue Salvador Allende (Floirac Dravemont).